duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - an open door
   - necessary as otherwise no one can connect

-Q: why multithread and not multi proces
+Q: why multithread and not multi process

 A: It's much faster
 - process creation is heavywhite while thread creation is lightweight